LukeGrahamLandry/BoltLauncher/docs/metadata.md

     - where to fetch the list of quilt versions. response contains urls to library data per version which contains maven repository urls and artifacts.
 - quiltMaven
     - the maven repository to use for the main quilt-loader artifact.
+- forgeMaven
+	- the maven repositry to use for the forge installer and files it references

 See `lib/src/data/options.dart`